cocopon/algae-pencil-drawing/README.md

 # Algae Pencil Drawing
-Algae pencil drawing, visualization of the beauty of trigonometric functions.
+Algae pencil drawing, visualization of the beauty of the trigonometric functions.

 ![](screenshot.jpg)